pdonorio/infrastructure/docs/gitlab.md

 ## temporary list of steps

+NOTE: this has to be converted into more automatic steps

 0. create a gitlab env in rancher
 1. create a node and label with 'service=gitlab'
 2. create a volume and attach it